quantifyearth/yirgacheffe/README.md

 ### Apply

 You can specify a function that takes either data from one layer or from two layers, and returns the processed data.
+There's two version of this: one that lets you specify a numpy function that'll be applied to the layer data as an array, or one that is more shader like that lets you do pixel wise processing.

+Firstly the numpy version looks like this:

 ```python
 def is_over_ten(input_array):